“Kavya, what is money?” I asked my twelve-year old daughter recently, as she was deeply engrossed in a book.

 - Avoiding borrowing money (she is happy that Papa has no liabilities on his head and that’s why he will never have to go to work on a job to earn money to pay off any debt)

 - Giving (she reminded us that the annual sponsorship of two kids are coming up due, and is always willing to give away her possessions to anyone who cannot afford them)

-- Enjoying life instead of running after money (she wants Papa and Mummy to stay with her 24×7, even if that means lesser money to spend on dolls and dresses)
+- Enjoying life instead of running after money (she wants Papa and Mummy to stay with her 24×7, even if that means lesser money to spend on dresses etc.)

-There are many more things that she will learn about money as she grows older (at least this is what I hope).
+There are many more things that she will learn about money as she grows older (at least this is what we as parents hope).

-In fact, here is broad plan I am working on to teach her the several key ideas on money at different points in her life…
+In fact, here is a broad plan I am working on to teach her and my six-year old son the several key ideas on money at different points in their lives…

 This plan is not etched in stone and may change as per changing times.
-But I plan to follow it like I plan to follow my stock investment philosophy with some discipline.
+But I plan to follow it, like I have done so far.

 I hope this cheat-sheet also guides you in your effort to raise a financially responsible child.

-As a parent, I have learnt that the only way we can design our children’s futures is by our own behavior.
+As a parent, I have learned that the only way we can design our children’s futures is by our own behavior.